 There is more to tell about the toggle type switch, however.
 As an example let's take the strobe light switch, in Flight Simulator usually (de-)activated with the "O"-key.
 One could simply think of soldering the two wires associated with that key to a normal 'make-break' switch: connected in one position, disconnected in the other.
 Of course that would not do the job: once connected it would stay that way, causing the strobe light switch in the simulator to flip up and down endlessly... (that's probably how the first strobes worked ).

-The job is done by a little circuit in which the actual connection between the two wires is established by a relay, see figure.
+The job of producing the 'connection pulse' is done by a little circuit in which the actual connection between the two wires is established by a relay, see figure.

-When the switch is connected to the 10 V the capacitor is charged within some milliseconds.
+When the switch is connected to the 10 V power supply, the capacitor is charged within some milliseconds.
 The charge current is strong and long enough to activate the relay.
-Our alternative keyboard wires are connected briefly, imitating the required keystroke.
+Our alternative keyboard wires are briefly connected within the relay, imitating the required keystroke.
 Once charged the capacitor stops the current and ends our virtual keystroke.

-When the switch is toggled the capacitor discharges and equally produces a 'connecting pulse'.
+When the switch is toggled (connected to 0 V) the capacitor discharges and equally produces a 'connection pulse'.
 Job done !